alexanderaugusto/alexanderaugusto/README.md

 I'm a Computer Engineer who's always been fascinated by technology and the impact it can have on people's lives.
 Today, I work as a Software Architect, helping design efficient and thoughtful solutions.
 I'm constantly learning and keeping up with the latest in computing — growing and evolving is part of the journey.

-I am a Computer Enginner, graduated in institution [Inatel](https://inatel.br/home/).
+I am a Computer Enginner, graduated at [Inatel](https://inatel.br/home/).
 Although I really like software development, one of the areas that I am interested in, is the area of Aritifical Intelligence, I am beginning to study the subject, dedicating all my free time to learn about this new universe and thinking about in the future specializing in it.

 Feel free to take a look at all my repositories and if you find something useful there, don't think twice, you can take it home 😉.